filetrust/glasswall-engineering-site/docs/products/cloud-sdk/sample-files.md

 sidebar_label: Sample Files
 ---
 ​
-These files have been created to show how glasswall rebuild protects against threats, but the original file content is saved.
-The files will all look the same before and after being put through file rebuild.
-All the files use features that can be used by malware.
+This test set has been created to show how Rebuild API regenerates, clean safe and visually identical files.
+While these test files are not malicious, the set features Active Content that could be manipulated to launch malware.
 ​
 ​
-## Complete works of shakespeare .jpg
+## Complete works of shakespeare.jpg
 ​
 ​
-This file is a jpg, but it is also a zip containing the complete works of shakespeare.
-To confirm this, convert the file to a .zip file and then unzip using a program like 7zip.
-You are then able to see 31 files, shakespeares work!
-Once you run the original jpeg through Glasswall rebuild, and repeat the steps as above, all the files will have been removed, leaving only the .jpg of shakespeare.
+This file is a polyglot file (Identifies itself as both a jpg, and a .zip) containing the complete works of William Shakespeare and an image of Shakespeare.
+To confirm this, rename the file to a .zip file and then unzip using a program like 7zip.
+You are then able to see 31 files.
-​
+If the original .jpeg file is run through Rebuild API, and steps as above repeated, all the files will have been removed, leaving only the .jpg of Shakespeare.

 [Download JPG file](https://gw-demo-sample-files-eu1.s3-eu-west-1.amazonaws.com/Complete+works+of+shakespeare+hidden+zip_Polyglot_image.jpg)
 ​
 ​
-## Javascript and embeded files in a PDF
+## JavaScript and embeded files in a PDF
 ​
 ​
-When the pdf is opened with chrome or adobe acrobat, it will open with a pop up.
-This is due to the pdf containing java script, that upon opening the pdf, runs in the background.
-Once the pdf has been run through Glasswall rebuild, the pop up will no longer occur, as the javascript has been sanitised, leaving you the safe rebuilt pdf.
+When the .pdf is opened with Chrome or Acrobat, a pop up appears.
+This is caused by JavaScript in the .pdf which runs in the background.
+Rebuild API removes the JavaScript so the pop up no longer appears, delivering a safety regenerated rebuilt file

 [Download PDF file](https://gw-demo-sample-files-eu1.s3-eu-west-1.amazonaws.com/Execute+Java+Script_JS_PDF.pdf)
 ​
-## Macro that opens the calculator app MS excel
+## Macro that opens the calculator app MS Excel
 ​
 ​
-Upon opening the file, the macro runs automatically launching the calculator app (if it does not run automatically you may need to enable macros on excel, once done the app should open).
-After the excel file has been run through glasswall engine, the macro is sanitised, leaving you a sanitised file.
-Upon opening the sanitised file, the calculator app will no longer open.
+Opening the file automatically runs a Macro, launching the calculator app.
+If it does not run automatically, you may need to enable Macros on Excel.
+Rebuild API removes the Macro leaving you with a sanitised file.
+Upon opening the new file, the calculator app will no longer launch.

 [Download MS Excel 2003 and later file](https://gw-demo-sample-files-eu1.s3-eu-west-1.amazonaws.com/Opens+calculator+app_macro_MS+excel+2003+and+later.xlsm)
 [Download MS Excel 1997 to 2003 file](https://gw-demo-sample-files-eu1.s3-eu-west-1.amazonaws.com/Opens+calculator+app_macro_MS+excel+97+2003.xls)